jasonrhodes/cv/README.md

 I'm the creator and organizer of [Baltimore NodeSchool](http://nodeschool.io/baltimore), where we use open-source command-line lessons to teach various Node.js-related concepts every month, for free.

+I am also a co-organizer of [charmCityJS](http://charmcityjs.com), the newly-restarted Baltimore JavaScript meetup.

-In addition to official NodeSchool events, I teach JavaScript courses at events run by organizations such as [Baltimore Innovation Week](http://2014.baltimoreinnovationweek.com/events/dev_day-2) and [Girl Develop It](http://www.girldevelopit.com/).
+In addition to these JS community events, I teach JavaScript courses at events run by organizations such as [Baltimore Innovation Week](http://2014.baltimoreinnovationweek.com/events/dev_day-2) and [Girl Develop It](http://www.girldevelopit.com/).

 ### Teaching experience